ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 explicit or implicit value assertion about that message or about the Domain Owner.
-Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is under no obligation to do so; it might choose different actions entirely.
+Furthermore, a mail-receiving organization that performs DMARC verification can choose to honor the Domain Owner's requested message handling for authentication failures, but it is not obligated to do so; it might choose different actions entirely.

-For a mail-receiving organization supporting DMARC, a message that passes verification is part of a message stream that is reliably associated with the RFC5322.From field Domain Owner.
-Therefore, reputation assessment of that stream by the mail-receiving organization can assume that use of that domain in the RFC5322.From field is authorized.
+For a mail-receiving organization supporting DMARC, a message that passes verification is part of a message stream reliably associated with the RFC5322.From field Domain Owner.
+Therefore, reputation assessment of that stream by the mail-receiving organization can assume the use of that domain in the RFC5322.From field is authorized.
 A message that fails this verification is not necessarily associated with the Domain Owner's domain and its reputation.

-DMARC policy records can also cover non-existent sub-domains, below the "Organizational Domain", as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).
+DMARC policy records can also cover non-existent sub-domains below the "Organizational Domain", as well as domains at the top of the name hierarchy, controlled by Public Suffix Operators (PSOs).

 DMARC, in the associated [@!I-D.ietf-dmarc-aggregate-reporting] and [@!I-D.ietf-dmarc-failure-reporting] ;
-documents, also specifies a reporting framework.
+documents also specify a reporting framework.
 Using it, a mail-receiving domain can generate regular reports about messages that claim to be from a domain publishing DMARC policies, sending those reports to the address(es) specified by the Domain Owner in the latter's DMARC policy record.
-Domain Owners can use these reports, especially the aggregate reports, to identify not only sources of mail attempting to fraudulently use their domain, but also (and perhaps more importantly) gaps in their own authentication practices.
+Domain Owners can use these reports, especially the aggregate reports, to identify not only sources of mail attempting to fraudulently use their domain, but also (and perhaps more importantly) gaps in their authentication practices.
 However, as with honoring the Domain Owner's stated mail handling preference, a mail-receiving organization supporting DMARC is under no obligation to send requested reports, although it is recommended that they do send aggregate reports.

-Use of DMARC creates some interoperability challenges that require due consideration before deployment, particularly with configurations that can cause mail to be rejected.
+The use of DMARC creates some interoperability challenges that require due consideration before deployment, particularly with configurations that can cause mail to be rejected.
 These are discussed in (#other-topics).

 #  Requirements {#requirements}

-Specification of DMARC is guided by the following high-level goals, security dependencies, detailed requirements, and items that are documented as out of scope.
+The following high-level goals guide specification of DMARC, security dependencies, detailed requirements, and items that are documented as out of scope.